adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 __Other Tips on Equations:__

-* This link is for a tutorial on writing LaTeX equations.
-[Writing LaTeX equations](https://www.overleaf.com/learn/latex/Mathematical_expressions)
+* This link goes to a tutorial on [writing LaTeX equations](https://www.overleaf.com/learn/latex/Mathematical_expressions).
-* This is a web page where you can write LaTeX equations using an online visual editor.
-[Online equation builder](https://latex.codecogs.com/legacy/eqneditor/editor.php)
+* [Online equation builder](https://latex.codecogs.com/legacy/eqneditor/editor.php) is a web page where you can write LaTeX equations using a visual editor.
 * Markdown equations sometimes fail to render correctly.
 Always check any formatted equations you have in a .md file the first time you try out a new rendering tool.
 * Unlike mathematicians, we usually do not need to edit equations after typing them the first time.
 So I usually will render them once, take a screen shot, and embed them as images.
 As with everything, whatever simplifies your workflow is what you should do, as long as you do it the same way every time.